- Public Library

 Linda Dodson was hired in 2002 to replace retiring City Librarian, Judy Hunter.
 During Ms. Dodson’s tenure the library has undergone extensive renovation and expansion of programming as well as expanded computerization for patron access and library administration.
 The collection has grown to more than 70,000 items.
 The new facility has allowed the library staff to offer a variety of programs for children, young adults and adults.
 Literacy programming to include adult basic education and English as a Second Language continues to be offered.
 The library has partnered with Lone Star College to offer GED and ESL classes.

 Technology has been a driving force in librarianship over the recent past.
-During Ms. Dodson’s tenure the library collection of Books on Cd, DVDS, and E-Books has expanded significantly.
+During Ms. Dodson’s tenure, the library collection of Books on Cd, DVDS, and E-Books has expanded significantly.
 The Huntsville Public Library now has more than 40 public access computers.
 The Texas State Library has contributed access to a large array of professional databases making access to journals, encyclopedia, language and educational programs and information sites readily available.
 Patrons of the Huntsville Public Library now have access to information that was previously available only at universities and major libraries.
 WiFi service, iPads, and laptops were another resourced for patrons that were added under Linda Dodson’s leadership.
 After her many years of service, Linda Dodson retired in October 2019.

 “Transforming Lives, Enriching Families, Building Community” was adopted in 2016 as the Huntsville Public Library mission statement.